10 Reliable Ways to Find Housing for Felons

 • Local Public Housing Authority – Administers Section 8, public housing, and other HUD programs.

-• Reentry Programs – Nonprofit groups supporting the reintegration of ex-offenders.
+• Reentry Programs – Nonprofit groups supporting the reintegration of person with felony convictions.

 • 211 Housing Helpline – Referral service for emergency housing and shelter.